 Fish and dogs are completely different types of pets.
 This was my first attempt at taking care of something that needs LOTS of love and attention.
 To say we were a little underprepared would be an understatement.
 All of our friends warned us that bringing a puppy into the house was quite similar to having a child.
 I shrugged off the comments because, a child just sounds like much more work.

 We are over a month into this journey now and the puppy and I are learning new things about each other every day.
 Unlike children, puppies do not wear diapers.
 They also don’t speak our language.
 Thankfully, however, our puppy sleeps in his crate.
 I’m not sure, but, I don’t think I am allowed to crate train a child.
 I would imagine that isn’t allowed, right?
 Like children, however, puppies make a mess, they whine, and they put EVERYTHING in their mouth.
 And yes, they want to be the center of attention.
-They require both mental and physical exercise, food, water, and overall time / effort.
+They require both mental and physical exercise, the best food from Blue Buffalo reviews, water, and overall time / effort.